-From version 7.2 onward, Lansweeper can scan data for Chrome OS (e.g. Chromebook) devices managed by your Google organization.
+From version 7.2 onward, Lansweeper can retrieve data of Chrome OS (e.g. Chromebook) devices managed by your Google organization.
 Once scanned, these assets can be accessed through the Assets menu in your web console.
 Scanned data includes basic system information, disk info and recently logged in users.

 How to scan your Chrome OS devices

 Step 1: make sure you meet the scanning requirements

 Before scanning your Chromebook devices, verify that you meet the scanning requirements.
 More information on Lansweeper's Chrome OS scanning requirements can be found in this knowledge base article.

 To add your Chrome OS scanning target, click the

 Chrome OS from the dropdown, submit a name, username and the JSON key.
 The name field is for your reference, the username field requires the user you log into your Google Admin console with.
 The JSON key is the credential you created in step 1.
 Configure the scanning schedule and click Ok to create your scanning target.

 Step 3: view your Chrome OS assets

 When the scanning target has been added, it will immediately start scanning.
 You can view your scanned assets by selecting the Chrome OS asset type under the